CLI Reference nfltr

 nfltr a2a — Agent-to-Agent Communication new

-Direct messaging between agents connected to the same server.
+Direct messaging between agents through the relay server.
 Supports unary send/receive, persistent listening, and bidirectional streaming.
+In multi-pod deployments, messages are routed across pods automatically.

 nfltr a2a <command> [flags]